Updated on September 8, 2016

 The first Canadian breed originating in Quebec in 1918.
 They are a dual purpose fowl - yellow skin, brown eggs, unique cushion shaped comb that makes them easily adapted to cold climates.
 These are very popular and book up fast.

 Partridge Chantecler: Still working on improvement of comb type.
 Body type is good.
 Colorful breed where the hens are an off-shade of brown with penciling.
 Males are somewhat tri-toned with red, brown and black.
-Chicks $6.00 each (10) (SOLD OUT THROUGH 5/10/16)
+Chicks $6.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 The breed originated in the 1880's in New York and Wisconsin.
 Medium weight, dual purpose fowl with yellow skin and eggs in shades of brown.
 They all have a rose comb.

 Blue Laced Red Wyandotte: Gorgeous color pattern of blue lacing on a red to reddish gold bird.
 Remember with Blue, the multiple possibilities for off types occur.
-Chicks $5.00 each (10) (SOLD OUT THROUGH 6/7/16)
+Chicks $5.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 Buff Wyandotte: A solid buff color, yellow legs.
 Chicks $5.00 each (10)